 "Flat feet" is a laymens term used to describe the lowering of the medial arch of the foot (inside long arch).
 Lowering of the long arch occurs when the major joints of the foot pronate (roll in) excessively as shown in the picture to the right.

 'Flat feet' are generally due to a genetic predisposition.
 The ligaments, tendons and structure of your feet determines whether you have flat feet or not.
-In some instances however flat feet can be due caused by other reasons; such as surgery, weakening of the tibialis posterior muscle over a long period of time, arthropathy.
+In some instances however flat feet can be due to other reasons; such as surgery, and weakening of the tibialis posterior muscle over a long period of time, arthropathy.

 Flat feet do not always mean pain with weight bearing activities.
 There are a lot of people that do not have pain associated with thier flat feet.
 Unfortuntely, most people with flat feet develop some kind of problem depending on how much they are using their feet.
 An marathon runner for example may have issues with his/her flat feet because they are using thier feet excessively, where as a person who prefers to be at home and does not do any exercise may not have any issues.
 Common problems associated with flat feet are: lower back pain, anterior knee pain, hip pain, shin splints, bunions among many other conditions.

 If you have a problem and you think it may be related to your foot posture, see your GP or Podiatrist to address the problem.
 A podiatrist can determine normal from too much pronation by going through a biomechanical assessment.